 P = No. of poles of the motor.

-The construction of the stator of asynchronous motor is similar to that of three phase induction motor except there are two dissimilarity in the winding part of the single phase induction motor.
+The construction of the stator of the single-phase induction motor is similar to that of three phase induction motor except there are two dissimilarities in the winding part of the single phase induction motor.

-- Firstly the single phase induction motors are mostly provided with concentric coils.
-As the number of turns per coil can be easily adjusted with the help of concentric coils, the mmf distribution is almost sinusoidal.
+- Firstly, the single-phase induction motors are mostly provided with concentric coils.
+We can easily adjust the number of turns per coil can with the help of concentric coils.
+The mmf distribution is almost sinusoidal.

 - Except for shaded pole motor, the asynchronous motor has two stator windings namely the main winding and the auxiliary winding.
-These two windings are placed in space quadrature with respect to each other.
+These two windings are placed in space quadrature to each other.

 Rotor of Single Phase Induction Motor